medius-group/onboarding-docs/2_connect/3_train_and_test/050_test_nav_050_verify.md

 When the services are started they will make sure that both master data and postings are transferred regularly according to the configured schedule.

-Good work!
-Now you have earned yourself a coffee!